vmware-tanzu/tanzu-cli/docs/full/README.md

-While the CLI provides some core functionality like CLI configuration, a unified command tree and plugin management, much of its power comes from the plugins that integrates with it.
+While the CLI provides some core functionality like CLI configuration, a unified command tree and plugin management, much of its power comes from the plugins that integrate with it.

 ## Command Groups and Targets